nettijoe96/c-lightning-graphql/README.md

 graphql api for c-lightning.

-to run (must be already running bitcoind and c-lightning for backend):
+to run (must be already running bitcoind for backend):

 1. Must have Go version >= 11